Majo-es/VirtualClothingTryOn/README.md

 ## Key Features:

-* **Realistic Virtual Try On:** Generates an image of a person wearing a chosen garment in a realistic manner.
+* **Realistic Virtual Try On:** Generates an image of a person realistically wearing a chosen garment.
 * **Simple User Interface:** Built with Gradio, providing an intuitive and easy-to-use web interface.
 * **Powered by Google Gemini AI:** Leverages the power of Google's advanced image generation model for high-quality results.
 * **Example Images Provided:** Includes pre-loaded examples to quickly get started and see the app in action.